-This policy seeks to manage the evening and night-time economy.
-The purpose of the policy is to encourage a diverse range of complementary leisure, evening and night-time uses which appeal to a wide range of age and social group whilst ensuring that development does not harm the character, amenity, function, vitality and viability of the city centre and local and district centres.
+- 188. Norwich has a good provision and choice of leisure facilities, including restaurants and bars, with the city centre having a strong draw across a wide area, both during the daytime and evenings.
+Some 20,000-25,000 people visit Norwich on weekend evenings to enjoy the opportunities provided by the evening and night time economy. - 189.
+The purpose of this policy is to manage the evening and night-time economy and to encourage a diverse range of complementary leisure, evening and night-time uses which appeal to a wide range of age and social groups whilst ensuring that development does not harm the character, amenity, function, safety, vitality and viability of the city centre and local and district centres.
 The Norwich Sub Region Retail and Town Centres Study has identified that a substantial amount of space is required for service related uses, such as leisure and tourism.
-The study identifies the need for 3,000 sqm of new café, restaurant and bar space to be provided by 2016.
+The study identifies the need for 3,000 sqm of new café, restaurant and bar space to be provided by 2016. - 190.
 The strategic approach is set out in policy 11 of the Joint Core Strategy which outlines that the city centre's role will be promoted by expanding the use of the city centre to all, in particular the early evening economy and extending leisure and hospitality uses across the city centre with late night activities focused in identified areas.
 The Norwich City Centre key diagram within the Joint Core Strategy includes an indicative map of the Main Leisure Area and the Late Night Leisure Areas.
-This policy provides additional detail and defines the Main Leisure and Late Night Leisure Area on the proposals map.
+This policy provides additional detail and

-For the purposes of this policy hospitality uses is defined as cafes and restaurants.
-It also includes drinking establishments which do not open beyond 12 midnight.
+- defines the Main Leisure and Late Night Activity Zone on the proposals map. - 191.
+For the purposes of this policy hospitality uses are defined as cafes and restaurants.
+They also includes drinking establishments which do not open beyond 12 midnight.
 Leisure uses are defined as D2 uses, such as cinemas and concert halls.
 Late night activities are nightclubs and drinking establishments which open beyond 12 midnight.
-Late night activities will only be permitted within the Late Night Activity Zone.

-Norwich City Council's Licensing Policy sets out the Council's approach to licensing and the expectations that the Council has for those involved in licensed activities.
+Late night activities will only be permitted within the Late Night Activity Zone. - 192.
+Norwich City Council's Licensing Policy sets out the Council's approach to licensing and the expectations that the Council has of those involved in licensed activities.
 As with the Council's licensing policy, planning conditions should be tailored to each individual premise and be imposed on a case by case basis.
 The hours of opening will be dependant upon proximity to residential or other sensitive uses and the potential threat of crime and disorder to the public.
-Where a condition for opening hours differs to the licensing hours, the applicant must observer the earlier closing time.
+Where a condition for opening hours differs from the licensing hours, the applicant must observe the earlier closing time. - 193.
 Planning policy statement 4: Planning for sustainable economic growth includes further detail regarding leisure and hospitality uses, including the sequential approach.
-This sets out that the first preference for leisure and entertainment facilities should be city centre locations, followed by edge of centre and district and local centres.
+This sets out that the first preference for leisure and entertainment facilities should be city centre locations, followed by edge of centre and district and local centres. - 194.
 A Supplementary Planning Document will be produced to provide further detail on the evening and late night economy in Norwich.